Counterfeit medications: India

+In 2022, Indian made cough syrups caused the deaths of more than 60 children in Gambia and 20 in Uzbekistan.
+In July 2023, an Indian-made bottle of Cold Out purchased at a pharmacy in Baghdad contained 2.1 per cent ethylene glycol, according to Valisure LLC, which is about 21 times the widely accepted limit.
+In July 2023, the WHO said cough syrups of Indian origin contained unsafe levels of diethylene glycol.
+Consequently, 12 children died in Cameroon as a result of ingesting the tainted syrup.

 Pakistan

 The 2012 Pakistan fake medicine crisis revealed the scale of production of counterfeit medications in Pakistan.
 Over 100 heart patients died after administration of adulterated drugs by the Punjab Institute of Cardiology.
 Pakistan did not have any regulatory enforcement on production of medicines until this crisis occurred.
 In response to the crisis, a regulatory body was finally set up in February 2012.

+Lebanon

+In June 2025 Lebanese authorities uncovered a major criminal network that smuggled and sold counterfeit cancer drugs, including fake immunotherapy medication like IMFINZI (durvalumab), through Beirut's airport.
+These medicines contained no active ingredients and were substituted for real chemotherapy drugs, placing patients' lives at risk.
+The judicial inquiry, led by Judge Dora al-Khazen, has resulted in at least five arrests, including Mohamad Khalil (brother of former Finance Minister Ali Hassan Khalil), his ex-wife (a Beirut-area pharmacist), and a security officer who facilitated the smuggling.
+The scandal triggered emergency governmental action, widespread pharmacy raids, and significant public outrage, as lawmakers warned that up to one-third of medicines in Lebanon could be fake.

 United States

 The United States has a growing problem with counterfeit drugs.
 In 2012, tainted steroids killed 11 people near Boston and sickened another 100.
 In another case, vials of the cancer medicine Avastin were found to contain no active ingredients.
 The vials were sourced in Turkey, shipped to Switzerland, then Denmark, finally to the United Kingdom from which they were exported to U.S. wholesale distributors.
 The Wall Street Journal reported that the U.S. wholesale distributor was hired by Canada Drugs, which also owns CanadaDrugs.com, a retail pharmacy website that sells prescription medication internationally, with a focus on the American market.

-In 2007-08, 149 Americans died from a contaminated blood thinner called Heparin that was legally imported into the United States.
+Between 2007 and 2008, 149 Americans died from a contaminated blood thinner called Heparin that was legally imported into the United States.
 Investigated by the FDA Office of Criminal Investigations, the Albers Medical investigation is the most prolific example to date.